NYC nurses, hospitals resume contract talks; some reach pact

-NEW YORK (AP) — A strike by thousands of New York City nurses loomed Monday even as nurses at one hospital reached a tentative agreement hours before their contract was set to expire.
+NEW YORK (AP) — A possible strike by thousands of New York City nurses loomed Monday even as nurses at one hospital reached a tentative agreement hours before their contract was set to expire.

 The pact affecting 4,000 nurses at NewYork-Presbyterian Hospital awaits ratification.